Skip to content

 RFC 9457 adoption is uneven.
 Most third-party APIs do not support application/problem+json and silently ignore the Accept header, returning HTML regardless.
 Three conditions make this pattern unreliable:

-- Third-party APIs without RFC 9457 support — the agent still receives an HTML error body.
-Parse defensively: always attempt structured extraction first, then fall back to plain-text error extraction.
+1. Third-party APIs without RFC 9457 support still hand the agent an HTML error body.
+Parse defensively: always try structured extraction first, then fall back to plain-text error extraction.